Latency and Latency-Compensation

 jack_[io]delay works by emitting some rather annoying tones, capturing them again after a round trip through the whole chain, and measuring the difference in phase so it can estimate with great accuracy the time taken.

-You can close the loop in a number of ways:
+The loop can be closed in a number of ways:

 - Putting a speaker close to a microphone.
 This is rarely done, as air propagation latency is well known so there is no need to measure it.

-- Connecting the output of your audio interface to its input using a patch cable.
-This can be an analog or a digital loop, depending on the nature of the input/output you use.
+- Connecting the output of the audio interface to its input using a patch cable.
+This can be an analog or a digital loop, depending on the nature of the input/output used.
 A digital loop will not factor in the AD/DA converter latency.

-- Launch jackd with the configuration you want to test.
+- Launch jackd with the configuration to test.

 - Launch jack_delay on the command line.

-- Make the appropriate connections between your jack ports so the loop is closed.
+- Make the appropriate connections between the jack ports so the loop is closed.

-- Adjust the playback and capture levels in your mixer.
+- Adjust the playback and capture levels in the mixer.